denniszielke/serverless-job-engine/README.md

 - Automatic scale to 0 using Keda in Azure Container Apps
 - Ensuring that each instance is only processing one job at a time
 - Publishin application and runtime metrics via Micrometer
-- Scrapping metrics via telegraf sidecar and publish them to Azure Monitor for Prometheus
+- Scrapping metrics via telegraf sidecar and publish them to Azure Monitor
 - Using Azure Managed Grafana to build dashboards on jobengine execution times
 - Use the workload profiles to run multiple replicas on the same host to save costs